RubenRaMar/Portfolio/src/content/work/isdi-coders/pre-course/provisional-password.md

 ---
-title: Work | FIGURAniS
+title: Work | PassWord
-headerTitle: FIGURAniS
+headerTitle: PassWord
 publishDate: 2023-06-17
-dataAos: "flip-down"
+dataAos: "flip-left"
 description: FIGURAniS is an anime figurine collectibles management application.
 With FIGURAniS, you can read, add, edit, and delete anime figures from your collection.
 links:
   [